nuinvtnu/KD_MultiSucc/README.md

-**KD_MultiSucc**: A novel approach exploiting Multi-Teacher Knowledge Distillation and Word Embedding for Cross-Species Prediction of Protein Succinylation Sites.
+**KD_MultiSucc**: A framework that incorporates Multi-Teacher Knowledge Distillation and Word Embedding for Cross-Species Prediction of Protein Succinylation Sites

 **Requirement**